 Case management is an area of specialty practice within the health and human services profession.
-Its underlying premise is that everyone benefits when clients reach their optimum level of wellness, self-management, and functional capability: the clients being served; their support systems; the healthcare delivery systems; and the various payer sources.
+Its underlying premise is that everyone benefits when clients reach their optimum level of wellness, self-management, and functional capability: the clients being served; their support systems; and the healthcare delivery systems, including the providers of care, the employers, and the various payor sources.

 Case management facilitates the achievement of client wellness and autonomy through advocacy, assessment, planning, communication, education, resource management, and service facilitation.
 Based on the needs and values of the client, and in collaboration with all service providers, the case manager links clients with appropriate providers and resources throughout the continuum of health and human services and care settings, while ensuring that the care provided is safe, effective, client-centered, timely, efficient, and equitable.
-This approach achieves optimum value and desirable outcomes for all-the clients, their support systems, the providers, and the payers.
+This approach achieves optimum value and desirable outcomes for all-including but not limited to the clients, their support systems, and the healthcare delivery systems, including the providers of care, the employers, and the various payor sources.

-Case management services are optimized best if offered in a climate that allows direct communication among the case manager, the client, the payer, the primary care provider, and other service delivery professionals.
+Case management services are optimized best if offered in a climate that allows direct communication among the case manager, the client, the payor, the primary care provider, and other service delivery professionals.
 The case manager is able to enhance these services by maintaining the client's privacy, confidentiality, health, and safety through advocacy and adherence to ethical, legal, accreditation, certification, and regulatory standards or guidelines.